HL7/fhir-pacio-adi/input/pagecontent/index.md

 <img src="./ADI_types_overview.png" alt="ADI Types Overview" width="800"/>
 <br clear="all" />

-The current version of this FHIR IG covers the use of RESTful API interactions for creation, sharing, query/access, and verification of advance directive documentation between systems.
+The current version of this FHIR IG covers the use of RESTful API interactions for creation, sharing, query/access, and verification of advance directive information between systems.
 It is intended to address advance directive interoperability needs for Content Type 1, where the author is the individual that is making medical intervention goals, preferences, priorities known in advance.
-This IG is not intended to cover medical intervention goals, preferences, priorities for individuals who are not able to make their own wishes known.
+This IG is not intended to cover medical intervention goals, preferences, priorities for individuals who are not able to create and document their own advance healthcare decisions.

 Future versions of this FHIR IG will address encounter-centric patient instructions, Content Type 2, and portable medical orders for life-sustaining treatment, Content Type 3.